fvanroie/openHASP-docs/docs/installation/esp32.md

     Change `COM90` to the correct port on your computer.

-=== "ESP Flash Tools :material-google-chrome: :material-mdi-microsoft-edge:"
+=== "Web Installer :material-google-chrome: :material-microsoft-edge:"

 <div id="flasher">